 Please note: Your use of the Whitesbog trails and other areas is strictly at your own risk.
 The Trust accepts no responsibility for any damage to your vehicle or injury to drivers, passengers, or walkers.
 The trust makes no representations—express or implied—about the suitability and safety of the Whitesbog trails and areas for recreational use and driving.
 Anyone using the Whitesbog trails and areas releases the Trust from any damage, injury, or harm that may occur during such usage.

 Enjoy your visit!

-At the Living History events, costumed first-person characters bring Whitesbog’s past to life, giving visitors a glimpse of history.
+At the Living History events, the village will come alive with workers and residents form the 1920's.
+Whitesbog’s past to life, giving visitors a glimpse of history.

-Popular are Elizabeth White, whose work with botanist Frederick Coville of the USDA led to the cultivation of the modern blueberry, discuss their important agricultural work here at Whitesbog where it all happened.
+Popular are Elizabeth White, whose work with botanist Frederick Coville of the USDA led to the cultivation of the modern bluberry, discuss their important agricultural work here at Whitesbog where it all happened.

 In addition to White and Coville, various programs throughout the year highlight the lives of the growers, breeders, botanists, entomologists, and cranberry and blueberry pickers who contributed to the village’s unique heritage.

 Whitesbog hosts 2 living history events a year July featuring the Bluberry Farming and October featuring the Cranberry Farming.